bjornbytes/lovr.org/docs/lovr.graphics.newMesh.md

 ### Arguments

 - `table vertices` A table of vertices.
-Each vertex should be a table containing three numbers representing the x, y, and z coordinates of the vertex.
+Each vertex should be a table containing the data for the vertex.
 - `MeshDrawMode mode (triangles)` The way the mesh will render the points.
 - `MeshUsage usage (dynamic)` The usage hint for the mesh.